Take your readers on a heroine's journey

 FAQ

-HOW might YOUR notes DIFFER FROM feedback from BETA READERs?
+HOW DO YOUR notes DIFFER FROM beta reader feedback?

 WHAT UNIQUE QUALITIES DO YOU BRING TO EDITING?

-Your story spine: The whole way through, I'll be looking out for your central message and the shift in perception you're walking your reader through.
-When your book offers your reader a step-by-step journey of transformation as promised, this will inspire word-of-mouth recommendations, the proven #1 way to sell a book.
+Transformation: I place a special focus on the 'heroine's journey' you're walking your reader through.
+When your book offers your reader a step-by-step journey of transformation, this provides reader satisfaction.
+This in turn inspires word-of-mouth recommendations, the proven #1 way to sell a book.

 Sensitivity: I understand that writing about the archetypal feminine can take courage, because you're likely to be taking on culturally embedded misogyny.
-I will not only be attuned to your message, but empathetic with your vulnerabilities.
+I will be sensitive to your vulnerabilities and support you (with a box of tools) in your process of stepping into greater visibility.

-Subject knowledge: I read widely about the archetypal feminine and the heroine's journey, and am passionate about these subjects.
-I can offer the perspective of a well-informed and sensitive reader, and also suggest useful supplementary resources to you, if desired.
+Subject knowledge: I read widely about feminine archetypes and the heroine's journey, and am passionate about this subject.
+I can offer the perspective of a well-informed and sensitive reader and also suggest supplementary resources to you, if desired.

 HOW DO I KNOW I'M IN SAFE HANDS WITH YOU?